geraldiner/kk-radio/README.md

 After going through [Apollo's Lift Off series on their Odyssey learning platform](https://odyssey.apollographql.com/), I've been looking at opportunities to implement GraphQL wherever I can.
 I admit it might've been overkill here, but the [ACNH API](https://acnhapi.com/doc) does provide more information about the songs than I actually need.
 And that is one of the reasons why you'd want to implement GraphQL.
 I only needed the title, audio source, and song artwork.

 The project is bootstrapped with `create-react-app` and after creating the [Interactive Piano](https://github.com/geraldiner/piano) recently, I was thinking about how to implement the `AudioPlayer`.
-I didn't think it was as complicated I stumbled on [this tutorial](https://letsbuildui.dev/articles/building-an-audio-player-with-react-hooks) by [Ryan Finni](https://github.com/rfinni) and it was exactly what I was trying to do.
+I didn't think it was as complicated for this project since I only really needed an `audio` tag.

+I stumbled on [this tutorial](https://letsbuildui.dev/articles/building-an-audio-player-with-react-hooks) by [Ryan Finni](https://github.com/rfinni) and it was exactly what I was trying to do.
+It uses the React Hooks I was already familiar with, namely `useState` and `useEffect`.
+For this project, there were many states to keep track of: what song is being played, is the song playing or paused, where in the song duration is it, and so forth.
+There was a new hook I haven't seen before: `useRef`, which is used to get information about other components or parts within a component.

+For example, the `intervalRef` keeps track of the song's progress and it needs to know information from the `audioRef`, which is handling the audio controls, to know if a song has been paused, played, or scrubbed through, so it can update the progress indicator.
+It's also responsible for moving on to the next song once the current song is finished.

+Rather than the controls on an `audio` tag, the audio controls for this project are also built from scratch with their own event listeners related to the audio player.

+Instead of the color gradient backdrop, I opted to add images of K.K.
+Slider himself, which were found on the [Animal Crossing Wiki](https://animalcrossing.fandom.com/wiki/K.K._Slider).

 ### Back-End: NodeJS, Apollo, GraphQL